Ayoub-Vip/FNS/README.md

    ## it does the following process:

-* 1.Restruct the holl data and reforme them to be readable information by program and easy-access.
+1. Restruct the holl data and reforme them to be readable information by program and easy-access.

-* 2.choose the appropriate conditions of selecting
+2. choose the appropriate conditions of selecting

-* 3.develope/translate these conditions by the coder
+3. develope/translate these conditions by the coder

-* 4.use IA and tracking ads' followers/targets to determine which users are more probobely to bay the product.
+4. use IA and tracking ads' followers/targets to determine which users are more probobely to bay the product.